10 Best Digital Pianos on the Market Today (March 2018)

 The YPG-235 excels in both these sounds.
 You get a rich piano sound and keys that feel 90% like an acoustic piano’s.
 Not perfect, but enough to give you a taste of the possibilities of digital pianos.

-That it packs in all this at under $250 is nothing short of remarkable.
+That it packs in all this at a price that is nothing short of remarkable.

 Little wonder why it’s one of the best-selling digital pianos in history.